tldr-pages/tldr/pages/common/conda-create.md

 > Create new conda environments.
 > More information: <https://docs.conda.io/projects/conda/en/latest/commands/create.html>.

-- Create a new environment named py39 and install Python 3.9 and numpy at least 1.11 in it:
+- Create a new environment named `py39`, and install Python 3.9 and numpy v1.11 or above in it:

 `conda create --yes --name {{py39}} python={{3.9}} "{{numpy>=1.11}}"`